kuzudb/kuzudb.github.io/docs/blog/factorization.md

 When the selectivity is very low, Extend-like operators + factorization do quite well because they don't yet suffer much from non-sequential scans and they avoid several overheads of our modified hash joins: no hash table creation and no semijoin filter mask creation.
-But they are not robustand they degrade quickly.
+But they are not robust and degrade quickly.
 We can also see that even if you're Umbra, without factorization or a mechanism to avoid scanning entire files, you will not perform very well on these queries with m-n joins (even if there is only 2 of them here).
-More experiments can be found on [our CIDR paper](https://www.cidrdb.org/cidr2023/papers/p48-jin.pdf).
+We conducted several other experiments all demonstrating the robustness and scalability of factorized processing using modifid hash join operators.
+I won't cover them but they are all in [our CIDR paper](https://www.cidrdb.org/cidr2023/papers/p48-jin.pdf).

 ## Final marks:
-I am fully convinced that modern GDBMSs have to be factorized systems to remain competitive in performance.
-If your system assumes that most joins will be growing, this is one of a handful of modern technique whose principles are relatively well understood and one can implement in a system.
+I am convinced that modern GDBMSs have to be factorized systems to remain competitive in performance.
+If your system assumes that most joins will be growing, factorization is one of a handful of modern technique for such workloads whose principles are relatively well understood and one can actually implement in a system.
 I am sure different factorized query processors will be proposed as more people attempt at it.
 I was happy to see in CIDR that at least 2 systems gurus told me they want to integrate factorization into their systems.
 If someone proposes a technique that can on some queries lead to exponential computation reductions even in a pen-and-paper theory, it is a good sign that for many queries it can make the difference between a system timing out vs providing an actual answer.
-If analytical DBMS community has learned one thing from years of usage, it's that analytical queries are ad hoc and highly varied.
-No doubt many queries will benefit from factorized processing.

 Finally  there is much more on the theory of factorization, which I did not cover.
 From my side, most interestingly, there are even more compressed ways to represent the intermediate results than the vanilla Cartesian product scheme I covered in this post.
-Just to raise a curiosity, it's called [d-representations](https://fdbresearch.github.io/principles.html) but that will have to wait for another time.
+Just to raise some curiosity, what I have in mind is called [d-representations](https://fdbresearch.github.io/principles.html) but that will have to wait for another time.
 For now, I invite you to check our performance out on large queries and let us know if we are slow on some queries!
-The Kùzu team say hi (👋 🙋‍♀️ 🙋🏽) and is at your service to fix all performance bugs!
+The Kùzu team says hi (👋 🙋‍♀️ 🙋🏽) and is at your service to fix all performance bugs as we continue implementing the system!
 My next post will be about the novel worst-case optimal join algoriothms, which emerged from another theoretical insight on m-n joins!